tmvfb/english-exercises-app/README.md

 * pip >=22.0
 * poetry >=1.4.0
 * GNU make
-* Configured PostgreSQL database (app won't work with other database types due to use of Django ArrayField)
+* Configured PostgreSQL database (app won't work with other database types due to the use of Django ArrayField)

 **Docker:**
 * Latest releases of Docker and Docker Compose